MostaM0/ProductionSupportProject/Notes/May Production Deployment/General Code Notes.md

 - In pay to proxy, the payment service sends fees to the FIS gateway in the payment details field separated by "||||".

 - In pay to QR, it is being sent in the recpient reference field also separated by "||||".

-- there is no cooling-off screen now, it will always display as you exceeded the limit screen error.

 -----------------------------------------------------------------------------------------------------------------------------------------------------